HTTPArchive/almanac.httparchive.org/src/content/en/2020/accessibility.md

 Again, the first rule of ARIA should be respected.
 If the element can derive its accessible name without needing ARIA, this is preferable.
 For example a `<button>`, which is not a graphical element, should get its accessible name from its text content rather than an ARIA attribute.
 Form elements should derive their accessible names from properly associated `<label>` elements whenever possible.

-The [`aria-describedby`](https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA1.html) attribute can be used in cases where a more robust description is needed for an element.
+The <a hreflang="en" href="https://www.w3.org/WAI/WCAG21/Techniques/aria/ARIA1.html">`aria-describedby`</a> attribute can be used in cases where a more robust description is needed for an element.
 It also accepts an `id` reference as its value to connect with descriptive text that exists elsewhere in the interface.
 It does not supply the accessible name, it should be used in conjunction with an accessible name as a supplement, not a replacement.
 We found that 11.31% of desktop pages and 10.56% of mobile pages had at least one element with the `aria-describedby` attribute.

 **Fun fact!** We found 3,200 websites with the attribute **aria-labeledby**, which is a misspelling of the `aria-labelledby` attribute!
 Be sure to run those automated checks to pick up these easily avoidable errors.